hmcts/ccd-docker/README.md

 2. Setup the Python(version 2.x/3.x) on windows machine.
 PIP is bundled with Python.
 3. Execute the command "pip install azure-cli" using command line.
 It takes about 20 minutes to install the azure cli.
 4. Verify the installation using the command az --version.

+## Running on Apple Silicon (ARM64)

+Running x86 on M1 chip apple devices: if having trouble emulating x86 images try installing rosetta via the terminal using
+  > softwareupdate --install-rosetta

+and enabling the following settings in docker desktop (version 4.16.1 or greater) under
+  > Settings > General > Virtualization framework

+  > Settings > Features in development > Use Rosetta for x86/amd64
+  emulation on Apple Silicon

 ## Troubleshooting